Madadog/foam-synth/README.md

 There is also a multimode filter (Simper SVF) on each voice, which can be controlled via an ADSR envelope.

 Technically this is a PM synth, but the terms PM/FM are often used interchangeably.
 If you want a true FM synth, try setting it up in [Cardinal](https://github.com/DISTRHO/Cardinal).

+## Why

+Made just for fun.
+This is basically a [Dexed](https://github.com/asb2m10/dexed) clone, except:

+* Build-your-own algorithm with the FM matrix
+* Feedback on every oscillator

 ## Building